jellies on the damp native dead wood

 Main Threats

 No significant conservation threats identified.
-Localised threats include removal of dead wood from forests and gardens which reduces available substrate.
+Removal of dead wood reduces available substrate.

 Population

 White, gelatinous fungus on dead wood, parasitising other wood-rotting fungi.
-Fruiting body is soft, wobbly and brain-like.
 Rehydrates when wet.
-Introduced from Asia.

 Conservation Status